Recap: Doctor Who S29 E2 "The Shakespeare Code"

 - To Harry Potter:

 - The Doctor tells Martha, "Wait until you read book 7.
 Oh, I cried."
 It's called book 7 simply because the book's title of Harry Potter and the Deathly Hallows hadn't been announced.
 The fact the book ended up being an emotional read in real life was a mixture of Genre Savvy and lucky guess on the part of the writer.
+It's also a bit of Writers Cannot Do Math; the previous story was set in 2008, so for Martha the book would already be out.

 - The witches are finally destroyed with a shout of "Expelliarmus!"
 The Doctor reacts to the destruction by shouting, "Good old J. K.!"